 - ArcGIS Data Reviewer—Provides tools to manage quality control and makes data quality a component of your overall data management strategy.

-- ArcObjects SDK for the Microsoft .NET Framework—Documentation and sample code for Microsoft .NET Framework developers customizing and extending ArcGIS Engine, ArcGIS Desktop, and ArcGIS Server.
+- ArcObjects SDK for the Microsoft .NET Framework—Documentation and sample code are provided for Microsoft .NET Framework developers to customize and extend ArcGIS Engine, ArcGIS Desktop, and ArcGIS Server.

-The following are also available with ArcGIS Enterprise and can be found under the Products or other download sections:
+The following are also available with ArcGIS Enterprise and can be found under the Downloads>Products page:

-- Insights for ArcGIS—An app you access through Portal for ArcGIS that allows you to perform iterative and exploratory data analysis on ArcGIS web services, Excel spreadsheets, and data stored in databases.
-Insights requires additional licensing.
+- ArcGIS Insights—Access this app through ArcGIS Enterprise to perform iterative and exploratory data analysis on ArcGIS web services, Excel spreadsheets, and data stored in databases.
+ArcGIS Insights requires additional licensing.